jfroelich/rss-reader/docs/lib/rewrite-url.md

-# About the rewrite-url module
+# rewrite-url
-This module is conceptually based on Apache's mod_rewrite module.
+Based on Apache's mod_rewrite module.
 The `rewrite_url` function changes a url based on a set of rewriting rules.
 A typical reason to use this is to reduce the number of urls in a list of urls where the first url redirects to each subsequent url.
 In other words, given a list of urls, reduce the list to a single url.

 The rules parameter should be an array of rules.